Linda Louise Mecham-Rigsbee

 I remember reading something once about carving being simple because you just cut away the part that wasn't the object you wanted.
 I thought that was a pretty good description.
 I saw animals in clouds and woodgrain.
 Some called me a dreamer, but maybe I was a seer.
 Ha ha.

-One of my favorite mediums to carve was soap.
+One of my favorite mediums to carve used to be soap.
 I carved intricate deer with antlers, cats and many different animals.
 I don't have most of them now.
 Many were given away.
 Soap becomes brittle with age, so it doesn't last.

 I have carved designs on wood as well as items from wood.
 Some wood is easier to carve than others, I have discovered.
 I have no formal training in carving and never had tools other than a utility knife or a standard jack knife.
-One thing my parents taught me was to use what you had, because there usually wasn't money to buy professional tools.
+One thing my parents taught me was to use what you had, because there usually wasn't money to buy professional tools - or lessons, for that matter.